 Then using either a hand mixer or stand mixer, beat the ingredients until stiff peaks form.

-And when it is ready to go, frost the top of your cooled cake and smooth the frosting out with a spatula.
+And when it is ready to go, frost the top of your cooled cake and smooth the chocolate frosting out with a spatula.

 Cut your cake into 10 slices and enjoy!